How to get your IT budget funded

 “The failure is on the side of IT for not learning to understand the customer properly and thus not being customer-focused.” says Dave Chesworth, a consultant and project manager based in Manchester, England.

 All too often, non-IT managers lack a clear understanding of how the money in the IT budget affects the rest of the company.
-In the words of Jim McGittigan, research vice president at Gartner, the IT budget is “a necessary evil and a $300 million black hole.”
+Jim McGittigan, research vice president at Gartner, says the IT budget is "a necessary evil" and a $300 million abyss. im McGittigan, research vice president at Gartner, says the IT budget is "a necessary evil" and a $300 million abyss. im McGittigan, research vice president at Gartner, says the IT budget is "a necessary evil" and a $300 million abyss.
 McGittigan stresses that his positions are his and not Gartner’s, but others echo his observation.

 According to Chesworth, the most important thing IT needs to do to get a budget approved is “communicate constantly.”
 No matter how many client companies he works with, the process includes improving understanding between IT and the business and financial areas.
 “I am forced to conclude that the situation needs improvement almost universally,” says Chesworth.

 It may seem obvious that IT needs to explain its budget requests to the business and financial side.
 Nearly all IT managers pay lip service to the concept.
 The problem isn’t that IT managers don’t explain their budget needs, but that they do it badly—and then suffer the consequences.